 A resident at the Presence Villa Franciscan nursing home in Joliet, Illinois choked to death while eating unsupervised.
 He was transferred to a local hospital and died nine days later having never recovered.

-The resident was assessed for choking upon admission to the facility.
+The resident was assessed for choking risk upon admission to the nursing home.
 A note in her clinical record stated that she was a “risk for choking, aspiration, dehydration, and malnutrition.”
 The resident was to be assisted with all meals, but, according to the report, the assessment did not document the extent of the assistance.

 The certified nurse aide (CNA) who delivered what would become the resident’s final meal indicated that he brought the meal to the resident, cut the food into bite-sized bits, and left her to eat unattended.
 Clearly, this wasn’t the first time the resident had eaten alone.